-- Secured \$4.2 billion in total aggregate funding for the 2019 hurricane season. - Maintained the 3rd lowest cost as a percentage of premium of the 36 U.S. FAIR plans and wind pools in 2018 kept controllable expenses below budget for the 9th straight year. - Developed depopulation programs in 2016 that offer TWIA policyholders alternatives in the private market, resulting in the transfer of more than 19,000 policies to participating carriers in the private market as of June 1, 2019.
+- Secured \$4.2 billion in total aggregate funding for the 2019 hurricane season. - Maintained the 3rd lowest cost as a percentage of premium of the 36 U.S. FAIR plans and wind pools in 2018 kept controllable expenses below budget for the 9th straight year. - Developed depopulation programs in 2016 that offer TWIA policyholders alternatives in the private market, resulting in the transfer of more than 19,000 policies to participating carriers in the private market.